only with children (or spouse and children)

 the household is not a public assistance household (SI 00835.130).

-Develop ISM when the claimant does not have income to cover his or her pro rata share,
+Develop ISM when the claimant does not have income to cover their pro rata share,

 and the child (children) in the home has income.
 This could also be an indicator of

-1: Ann, an eligible claimant, lives in a rented apartment.
-During her initial claim,
+EXAMPLE 1: Ann, an eligible claimant, lives in a rented apartment.
+During Ann's initial claim,

-she states that her rent is $500 per month.
-She and each of her three children receive
+Ann states that the rent is $500 per month.
+Ann and each of Ann's three children receive

 $100 per month in Social Security survivor’s benefits.
 Ann’s own income is clearly

-insufficient to meet her share of the rent.
-The CS correctly determines whether her
+insufficient to meet Ann's share of the rent.
+The CS correctly determines whether

-children’s checks are providing her with ISM from within the household as well as
+the children’s checks are providing Ann with ISM from within the household as well

 EXAMPLE 2: Jane is applying for SSI.
-Jane lives with her three children, who are all under the
+Jane lives with Jane's three children, who are all under

-age of 18 years old.
-Two of her children receive SSI.
-The third child receives no
+the age of 18 years old.
+Two of Jane's children receive SSI.
+The third child receives

 benefit to cover household expenses.
 Inside ISM development is not required.